Valourite/dynamic-models/README.md

 * [x] Add more functionality to sections (non-collapsible)
 * [x] File upload field support
 * [x] More customization on fields and sections
+* [x] Allow users to hook into modelType lifecycle
 * [ ] Allow user to style infolist and form sections
 * [ ] Implementing prefix and suffix icons with colour handling
 * [ ] Advanced validation rules